logicalclocks/hops-docs/docs/user_guide/hopsworks/tensorflow.rst

 TensorFlow on Hops
 ==================

 Hops provides support for running TensorFlow using Hopsworks on a Hops cluster.
-The development environment for doing so is in Jupyter notebooks.
+The development environment for doing so is in Jupyter notebooks (documentation for Jupyter on Hopsworks: jupyter-documentation_).
 It is important to understand the programming model for working with TensorFlow on Hopsworks to become the most productive as you can!

 Working with TensorFlow in Jupyter
 ----------------------------------